 This document outlines how to manage your volume access rules.
-PX allows you to change access permissions per volume.
+Portworx allows you to change access permissions per volume.
 There are two ways to provide access, one is by adding a group and the other is by adding a specific user as a collaborator.
 When adding a collaborator, you must use the unique id of the user.
 Please consult with your admin on how to obtain the unique id of the user.

 When adding a group or collaborator, an access type must also be given, which can be either Read, Write, or Admin:

 - Read access type allows access to the volume without modifying it.
 With a Read access type, one can clone or inspect the volume.

 - Write access type allows modification of the volume and its metadata.
 For example, the user can mount, unmount, and restore the volume from a snapshot in addition to all Read access.

 - Admin access type allows full access to the volume, like deleting the volume in addition to all Write access.

 To set access types, add one of the following suffixes to the group or collaborator separated by a colon ‘:’

 - a - For Admin access type